imagej/imagej.github.io/pages/Philosophy.md

 ## Release early, release often

-{% capture includecontent %} What's the alternative?
+{% include sidebox-right title='What"s the alternative?' width='30%'

-`Some projects opt to release their entire software stack with a single monolithic version number.
-This has one extremely nice ramification: it clearly communicates which versions of which software components are intended to be compatible with one another.`
+float='right' text='Some projects opt to release their entire software stack with a single monolithic version number.
+This has one extremely nice ramification: it clearly communicates which versions of which software components are intended to be compatible with one another.

 For example, the [OME](OME "wikilink") project (which includes [OMERO](OMERO "wikilink") and [Bio-Formats](Bio-Formats "wikilink"))